Qunzhang1996/Master_Thesis/README.md

 Create the repo and add some related folder
 TODO List:
 ```
-1. Finish the one degree vehicle kinematic model
+1. Finish the vehicle kinematic model
 2. Linerize the model and try apply kf for it
 3. Try ACC for the car model
 ```